Six Ways Legacy Systems Expose Healthcare Organizations to Security Risks

 Summary

 Cyberattacks in healthcare continue to cause major turbulence.
 The U.S. Dept of Health and Human Services (HHS) Office of Civil Rights (OCR) reported a 264% increase in healthcare ransomware attacks over the past five years.
+Hospitals and health organization are facing a massive increase in ransomware worldwide, and especially in the United States with a 73 percent increase in attacks.
 These attacks of critical systems force the cancellation of surgeries, exams, and sometimes even halt the entire health system’s operations.
-The aftereffects of recovering from a breach include an average cost of more than $10 million, plus the challenges of reputation repair.
+The aftereffects of recovering from a breach include an average can cost more than , plus the challenges of reputation repair.
 To fight off cybercrimes before they happen, a healthcare organization should examine its weak links, starting with its legacy systems.

 six-ways-legacy-systems-expose-to-security-risks

-Electronic health record (EHR) platforms have an important and expanding responsibility to enable interoperability to enhance record sharing between providers, payers, patients and other users.
+Electronic health record systems (EHRs) have an important and expanding responsibility to enable interoperability (record sharing) between providers, payers, patients and other users.
 However, many EHRs developed years ago are not able to deliver on current and future needs and will be upgraded or replaced.

-Upgrading or replacing an EHR isn’t the only solution.
-Over 70 percent of healthcare providers still use legacy information systems and the average organization has almost 1,000 unique applications in use.
+Upgrading or replacing an EHR is only part of the solution.
+Currently, 73 percent of healthcare providers still use legacy information systems and the average organization has almost 1,000 unique applications in use.
 Beyond the technical limitations, legacy systems are a leading bad practice for healthcare security, according to the Cybersecurity and Infrastructure Security Agency (CISA).

-Healthcare is a leading target for cyber-attacks and legacy technology is reported as the third-biggest security challenge facing healthcare cybersecurity programs.
+Healthcare as a leading target for cyber-attacks and legacy technology is reported as the third-biggest security challenge facing healthcare cybersecurity programs.

 It is imperative to review the entire IT landscape for security risks and make necessary changes.